xzeng5/kwk-l1-advanced-cli-teachers-l1/README.md

 ### Challenge 1
 Using the mini-lesson above, write a bash script that will put all of the files in the delivery directory in their right locations.
 As part of the challenge:
--You cannot `cd` into any directories, you must stay in the root directory of the project.
+- You cannot `cd` into any directories, you must stay in the root directory of the project.
--All commands should be written in a shell script called `stock_supermarket.sh`.
+- All commands should be written in a shell script called `stock_supermarket.sh`.

 ## Part 2: Search for code inside files